sukesh-ak/setup-nvidia-on-ubuntu/README.md

-# How to setup nvidia drivers, cuda, cudnn and Nvidia docker container toolkit on ubuntu
+# How to setup nVidia GPU on Ubuntu
 Install &amp; Setup Nvidia drivers, cuda, cudnn and Nvidia docker container toolkit on Ubuntu.

+> [!IMPORTANT]
-_Please keep in mind this was setup for nVidia RTX 3080/4060.
+> _Please keep in mind this was setup for nVidia RTX 3080/4060.
 If your GPU model is different you need to get the correct commands from the link provided on each step_

 ## Pre-requisite
 1. Install Ubuntu Desktop (or Server)